-Setting Default Description profile false Whether to print out a blocks changed/time info after each operation. disallowedBlocks st of blocks&gt; A list of blocks that cannot be used in patterns (mostly physics blocks that will "pop off" and may severely lag or crash the server if thousands of items are spawned). defaultChangeLimit -1 The default amount of blocks that can be set in one operation.
+Setting Default Description defaultLocale default The default locale to use for translations, defaults to the system locale. profile false Whether to print out a blocks changed/time info after each operation. traceUnflushedSessions false Display a debug message when an edit isn't completed properly. disallowedBlocks <list of<br="">blocks></list> A list of blocks that cannot be used in patterns (mostly physics blocks that will "pop off" and may severely lag or crash the server if thousands of items are spawned). defaultChangeLimit -1 The default amount of blocks that can be set in one operation. maxChangeLimit -1 The maximum amount of blocks for the change limit (set with //limit in-game)

-Setting Default Description maxChangeLimit -1 The maximum amount of blocks for the change limit (set with //limit maxenangeEmmt 1 in-game) defaultMaxPolygonalPoints -1 in-ganic) maxPolygonalPoints 20 defaultMaxPolyhedronPoint defaultiviaxPolyfledroffPolfft maxPolyhedronPoints 20 TC (1.C) (1.1) (1.1) snapshotRepo 1 If not left empty, the directory name to look for snapshots maxRadius -1 Maximum radius of commands that take a radius maxSuperPickaxeSize 5 Maximum size of super pickaxe tools maxBrushRadius 6 Maximum size of brushes logCommands false Whether to log more informative information on command usage. logFile If logCommands is true, the file to log to. logFormat [%1\$tY- The format of command logging %1\$tm- %1\$td %1\$tH:%1 \$tM:%1\$tS %4\$s]: %5\$s%6\$s %n wandItem minecraft:v voldteitenxeised for selection regions superPickaxeDrop true Whether the single super pickaxe mode will drop items for blocks it breaks superPickaxeManyDrop true Whether multi super pickaxe modes will drop items for blocks they break useInventory false Require players to have items in their inventory to make edits (this option , and the same is not well supported and not recommended) useInventoryOverride false Allow a permission node to override the above setting useInventoryCreativeOverric lefalse Allow creative mode to override the above setting navigationUseGlass true Whether the /up and /ceil commands should place a glass block for inavigación e se enass the player to stand on if in mid-air navigationWand minecraft: confipusition used for the navigation wand which allows / jumpto and / navigación viana - minocrari. thru as left-click/right-click navigationWandMaxDistanc e 50 The max distance the navigation wand should trace to find a block to navigation wandividabistanc jump to scriptTimeout 3000 The maximum time a craftscript can run before it is terminated calculationTimeout 100 The default time an expression can run before it is terminated maxCalculationTimeout 300 The maximum time an expression can run before terminated The maximum time an expression can run before termination (changed maxCalculatiOn I illicout 300 allowedDataCyclaDlasl in game with //timeout) If not empty, a whitelist of blocks which the data cycler tool can be used allowedDataCycleBlocks savaDin a ala arre e 4 On The directors in which to save schematics (relative to the wouldedit saveDir schematics The directory in which to save schematics (relative to the worldedit · · · · · · · · · · · · · · · · folder) scriptsDir craftscripts • allowSymlinks false Whether to allow the above to be symlinked locations (useful for sharing between servers) butcherDefaultRadius -1 The default radius of the /butcher command (-1 for infinite) butcherMaxRadius -1 The maximum radius of the /butcher command serverSideCUI true Whether to allow the usage of //drawsel
+I - continued nom previous page Setting Default Description defaultMaxPolygonal- Points -1 The default amount of polygonal points that can be used (//sel poly), -1 means use maximum maxPolygonalPoints 20 The maximum amount of polygonal points that can be used (//sel poly, used if you have worldedit.limit.unrestricted) defaultMaxPolyhedron- Points -1 The default amount of polyhedron points that can be used (//sel convex), -1 means use maximum maxPolyhedronPoints 20 The maximum amount of polyhedron points that can be used (//sel convex, used if you have worldedit.limit.unrestricted) snapshotRepo If not left empty, the directory name to look for snapshots snapshotsExperimental false If true, uses the new snapshot code.
+Try it out and report bugs! maxRadius -1 Maximum radius of commands that take a radius maxSuperPickaxeSize 5 Maximum size of super pickaxe tools maxBrushRadius 6 Maximum size of brushes logCommands false Whether to log more informative information on command usage. logFile iuise If logCommands is true, the file to log to. logFormat [%1\$tY- %1\$tm- %1\$td %1\$tH:%1 %4\$s]: %5\$s%6\$s The format of command logging wandItem minecraft:v The default item used for selection regions, overriden by existing sessions.
+Set to -1 for no default. superPickaxeDrop true Whether the single super pickaxe mode will drop items for blocks it breaks superPickaxeManyDrop true Whether multi super pickaxe modes will drop items for blocks they break useInventory false Require players to have items in their inventory to make edits (this option is not well supported and not recommended) useInventoryOverride false Allow a permission node to override the above setting useInventoryCreativeOver- ride false Allow creative mode to override the above setting navigationUseGlass true Whether the /up and /ceil commands should place a glass block for the player to stand on if in mid-air navigationWand minecraft:c The default item used for the navigation wand which allows /jumpto and /thru as left-click/right-click, overriden by existing sessions.
+Set to -1 for no default. navigationWandMaxDis- tance 50 The max distance the navigation wand should trace to find a block to jump to scriptTimeout 3000 The maximum time a craftscript can run before it is terminated calculationTimeout 100 The default time an expression can run before it is terminated maxCalculationTimeout 300 The maximum time an expression can run before termination (changed in game with //timeout) allowedDataCycleBlocks If not empty, a whitelist of blocks which the data cycler tool can be used on saveDir schemat- ics The directory in which to save schematics (relative to the worldedit folder) scriptsDir craftscripts The directory in which to look for craftscripts allowSymlinks false Whether to allow the above to be symlinked locations (useful for sharing between servers) butcherDefaultRadius -1 The default radius of the /butcher command (-1 for infinite) continues on next page